 The token used for deduplication of sent messages.
 If a message with a particular message deduplication ID is sent successfully, any messages sent with the same message deduplication ID are accepted successfully but aren't delivered during the 5-minute deduplication interval.

 Message Group ID

 The tag that specifies that a message belongs to a specific message group.
-Messages that belong to the same message group are processed in a FIFO manner (however, messages in different message groups might be processed out of order).
+Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group (however, messages that belong to different message groups might be processed out of order).

 The large, non-consecutive number that Amazon SQS assigns to each message.